 - Industrial economy links show how factory supplies and private provisioning influenced ritual economy; pubs and taverns broaden audience for rituals beyond palace space.

-- Abroad influences arrived via travel by nobles, introducing new fruit varieties or brews into circulation, expanding repertoire of flavor and signifiers.
+- Abroad influences arrived via travel by nobles, introducing new fruit varieties or brews into circulation, expanding repertoire of flavour and signifiers.

-- in turbulent late century, gorbachev invited crowds for mass toasts, signaling openness while testing loyalty across wider audiences.
+- In a turbulent late century, Gorbachev invited crowds for mass toasts, signalling openness whilst testing loyalty across wider audiences.

-- Fruit-forward garnishes and corn-based brew anchored memory of main ceremonies; such elements linked to capital improvements, gift exchange, and rising capitalism within upper circles.
+- Fruit-forward garnishes and corn-based brew anchored memories of main ceremonies; such elements linked to capital improvements, gift exchange, and rising capitalism within upper circles.

 - There became a shift toward public toasts in urban taverns and pubs, enabling popular support to mingle with court signals into succession debates.

-- believed by chroniclers as binding ritual force, memory of loyalty persisted beyond rulers and helped stabilize transitions during turbulent times.
+- believed by chroniclers as a binding, ritual force, the memory of loyalty persisted beyond rulers and helped stabilise transitions during turbulent times.

 - Observers were kept abroad or restricted within space, only during high-profile ceremonies, reinforcing exclusivity of male-line succession.